Preconciliar rites after the Second Vatican Council: Traditionis custodes (2021)

 In 2021, Pope Francis, motivated by a desire to stave off what he perceived to be growing rejection of the Second Vatican Council developing from groups using the preconciliar rites, issued motu proprio the apostolic letter Traditionis custodes to restore the previous status quo of bishops having authority over the celebrations of Mass in the preconciliar Roman Rite.
-Francis stated in the letter that the current version of the Roman Rite ought to be regarded as the "unique expression of [its] lex orandi."
+Francis stated in the letter that the current version of the Roman Rite (i.e., that which has been reformed after the Vatican II council) ought to be regarded as the "unique expression of [its] lex orandi."

 Liturgies

 Mass

 Most groups exercising the preconciliar Roman Rite celebrate the Tridentine Mass according to the 1962 typical edition of the Roman Missal.

 Divine Office

 In his 2007 letter Summorum Pontificum, Pope Benedict XVI permitted priests to fulfill their canonical obligation of prayer (their "divine office") using the preconciliar Roman Breviary instead of the postconciliar Liturgy of the Hours.

 Sacraments

 Pope Benedict XVI in Summorum Pontificum also authorized the celebration of other sacraments according to the preconciliar rites.
-In 2021, the Congregation for Divine Worship and the Discipline of the Sacraments promulgated a responsa ad dubia, in light of Traditionis custodes, In it, it placed restrictions on use of the Rituale Romanum and a total ban on use of the Pontificale Romanum.
+In 2021, the Congregation for Divine Worship and the Discipline of the Sacraments promulgated a responsa ad dubia, in light of Traditionis custodes.
+In it, it placed restrictions on use of the Rituale Romanum and a total ban on use of the Pontificale Romanum.
 However in February 2022, Pope Francis confirmed that the Priestly Fraternity of Saint Peter were exempt from these restrictions.